 Ramzi Najjar’s Law of Alignment Emerges from 35 Years of Structural Observation

-Post-war behavioral divergence, 3 decades of documentation, and seven years of publication culminate in a formal structural modeling coherence and collapse
+Post-war behavioral divergence 3 decades of documentation & seven years of publication culminate in a structural principle modeling coherence and collapse

 NEW YORK, NY, UNITED STATES, February 19, 2026 /EINPresswire.com/ -- The Law of Alignment, a structural principle modeling stability and collapse across systems, traces its intellectual roots to observations that began in Lebanon in 1990, immediately following the end of the Lebanese civil war.